flumx-company/blanball_client_kotlin_mobile/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+description: Suggest an idea.
-title: "[FEATURE]"
-labels: enhancement
+labels: [enhancement]
-assignees: romankh3

----
+title: "[Feature Request] "
+body:
+- type: textarea
+  attributes:

-**Is your feature request related to a problem?
-Please describe.**
+  label: Is your feature request related to a problem?
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+  placeholder: A clear and concise description of what the problem is.
+  validations:
+  required: true
+- type: textarea
+  attributes:

-**Describe the solution you'd like**
+  label: Describe the solution you'd like
-A clear and concise description of what you want to happen.
+  placeholder: A clear and concise description of what you want to happen.
+  validations:
+  required: true
+- type: textarea
+  attributes:

-**Describe alternatives you've considered**
+  label: Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.
+  placeholder: A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+  validations:
+  required: true
+- type: textarea
+  attributes:
+  label: Additional context
-Add any other context or screenshots about the feature request here.
+  placeholder: Add any other context or screenshots about the feature request here.
+  validations:
+  required: false